Cultured Guru Logo

 7. Measure out all of your ingredients using your kitchen scale.

-8. Mix everything, including the water, in a large bowl.
+8. Mix all the ingredients, including the water, in a large bowl.
+Lightly massage the cabbage and break up any large pieces.

 9. Pack it all, including the water, into a clean jar with a rust-proof lid.
 I suggest placing the dill sprigs in the bottom of the jar first, then packing everything else in. (a 32-ounce jar works best)